GStreamer/gstreamer/markdown/plugin-development/advanced/allocation.md

 object that manages access to a piece of memory and then continue with one of it's main users, the `GstBuffer`, which is used to exchange data between plugins and with the application.
 We will also discuss the `GstMeta`.
-This object can be placed on buffers to provide extra info about it an dits memory.
+This object can be placed on buffers to provide extra info about it and its memory.
 We will also discuss the `GstBufferPool`, which allows to more-efficiently manage buffers of the same size.

 To conclude this chapter we will take a look at the `GST_QUERY_ALLOCATION`